Down at the Roadside Inn

-"Down at the Roadside Inn" is a song written by Al Dexter, performed by Dexter (and his Troopers), and released in 1947 on the Columbia label (catalog no. 37303).
+"Down at the Roadside Inn" is a song written by Al Dexter, recorded in June 1946 by Al Dexter & His Troopers, and released in 1947 on the Columbia label (catalog no. 37303).
 In May 1947, it peaked at No. 4 on the Billboard folk chart.
 It was also ranked as the No. 16 record on the Billboard 1947 year-end folk juke box chart.

+The song's lyrics concern "that cute little girl with the little red curls down at the roadside inn" who drives the boys crazy when she dances and prances.

+The song was covered by Leon McAuliffe.